citp/privacy-policy-historical/h/ho/hou/houseofantiquehardware.com.md

 House of Antique Hardware, Inc. gathers two types of information about users:

   * Information that users provide through optional, voluntary submissions.
 These are voluntary submissions to receive our electronic newsletters, to participate in our message boards or forums, to email a friend, and from participation in polls and surveys:
   * Information House of Antique Hardware, Inc. gathers through aggregated tracking information derived mainly by tallying page views throughout our sites.
-This information allows us to better tailor our content to readers' needs.
+This information allows us to better tailor our content and our advertising to readers' needs.